 Where a new observer is required, POA Coordinators will source a suitable, available observer to undertake the placement.
-All observers used by the POA will be PNA nationals, drawn from national pools of PIRFO accredited observers.
-Observer selection will be compliant with WCPFC and other relevant requirements.
+All observers used on FSMA vessels will be drawn from PNA national pools of observers.
+Observers used on US Treaty vessels will be selected from PNA and FFA national programmes.
+Observers selected will be PIRFO accredited and will be compliant with WCPFC and other relevant requirements.

-Suitable observers for FSMA vessel placements will initially be sought from the most cost effective port (e.g. observers will be sought from the port of departure where they meet relevant requirements).
+Suitable observers for vessel placements will initially be sought from the most cost effective port (e.g. observers will be sought from the port of departure where they meet relevant requirements).
 If an appropriate observer is not available from the port of departure, an observer will be sought from the next most cost effective port, and so on until a suitable, available observer is located.
 This process will help minimise travel and other operational costs.
-POA Coordinators will liaise with PNA national coordinators in the selection of observers to ensure coordination between programs.
+POA Coordinators will liaise with national coordinators in the selection of observers to ensure coordination between programs.
 Where possible, experienced observers with a strong track record of excellence in data collection and conduct will be used.
 An observer's previous work history will be an important consideration in observer selection.